ryu10/M5CardForth/readme.md

 [forth/M5StampS3-gpio.fs](forth/M5StampS3-gpio.fs)

-## Additional Internal words
+## Additional words

-In addition to the ESP32Forth standard words, several new words are defined to access the M5cardputer features.
+In addition to ESP32Forth standard words, several new words are defined to access the M5cardputer features.
 Currently under development, the specs will be changed in the future.

 -> ([See this page](cpwords.md))

 ## SD Card support

-Use the ESP32Forth ```SD``` vocabulary.
+Use the ESP32Forth `SD` vocabulary.

 ![SDUsage](media/sdusage.png)